Broken escalators are still stairs

 When Adam and Eve ate from the forbidden fruit. they lost the glory of God that clothed them and they clothed themselves with leaves.

-I sometimes I wish I had clothes for other stuff.
+I sometimes wish I had clothes for other stuff.
 Like pimples and scars.

 My skin has a thing for pimples.
-Despite my mother’s incessant instructions not to pop them, I still do it.
+Despite my mother’s incessant instructions not to pop them, I still used do it.
 And because of that I had trouble walking with my head held up high.
-People sometimes don’t see how much a pimple can affect someone.
+People sometimes don’t see how much pimples can affect someone.
 It was torture for me.
 My face used to shrink to the size of a small spot.
 Metaphorically, of course.

-Here I was, I had everything going for me.
-I mean I did struggle a bit during high school with academics (regardless of which I ended up at my dream university) but other than that, I was doing great.
-The only thing that just depressed me most days was the number of pimples on my face.
+Here I was, a teenage kid with a lot of potential.
+I had everything going for me.
+I mean, I did struggle a bit during high school with academics (regardless of which I ended up at my dream university).
+But other than that, I was doing great.
+I loved meeting people and having a good conversation.
+The only thing that kept me from enjoying every single minute of my day most days was the number of pimples on my face.
 That’s sad.

 You do get better at living with your pimples.
 It gets easier.
 But I didn’t want to live with them.
-If I was not responsible for them and they were going to be a part of my life, I could not afford for them to become even the slightest of my worries.
+If I was not responsible for them and they were going to be a part of my life regardless, I could not afford them becoming even the slightest of my worries.

 I learnt, though at a very slow pace, that nobody actually cared about my pimples.
 At least not as much as I thought they did.
-I also learnt that sometimes not every part of who you are will give you confidence and that you have to choose what to focus on.
+I also learnt that sometimes not every part of who you are will serve your confidence and that you have to choose what to focus on.

-Me being a Christian, realised that it is in God that my value is found after being born again.
+Me being a born-again Christian, realised that it is in God that my value is found.
 It is his glory that now clothed me and made me who I was.
 That realisation helped me a lot.

 Anyway, if you’ve actually read till here, you deserve an award.
 Please claim my respect by saying a hi in the comments.
 Joking.
 You don’t have to do that.
 I love you all nevertheless.